bolitaf88/Crowdfunding_ETL/README.md

 ## 3. Data Sources

 We utilized two Excel files, namely `contacts.xlsx` and `crowdfunding.xlsx`, as the primary sources of our data.
-From these files, we performed ETL and created created four CSV files as per the requirements.
+From these files, we performed ETL and created four CSV files as per the requirements.

 1. `category.csv`: Contains category data extracted from `crowdfunding.xlsx`.
 2. `subcategory.csv`: Contains subcategory data extracted from `crowdfunding.xlsx`.